 - Share security accounts applications

-Wireless Gateways – Star Controls offers a variety of wireless Gateways (aka modem or data radio), for private and public networks.
+Star Controls offers a variety of wireless Gateways, such as cell modems or data radios, for private and public networks.
 Star Controls engineers will add all necessary authentication and encryption to the units, so secure this segment of the SCADA system.

 The AirLink Raven RV50 from Sierra Wireless is an example for Cellular Gateway that meets the OT and IT requirements.
 The Raven RV50 is loaded with features to secure critical data.
 It supports secure communications to multiple back-end systems by providing up to five concurrent VPN sessions.
 Remote authentication management allows enterprise-grade systems to manage access to devices in the field.
 Finally, port filtering and trusted IP protect the devices connected to the Raven RV50 from unwanted access.